Obamzuro/compression_sockets/README.md

 ...

+My own errors:
+HEADER_WRONG_LEN - 33, if header has wrong amount of bytes HEADER_WRONG_MAGIC - 34, if header has wrong magic
+PAYLOAD_WRONG_LEN - 35, if payload length in header greater than amount of bytes read for payload message PAYLOAD_NOT_ALPHA - 36, if payload consists of not only a-z letters PAYLOAD_ZERO_LEN - 37, if payload length is zero

 Assumptions while implementing solution:
 - I couldn't understand the logic of calculating stats, what real situation after ResetStats response(zero stats after receiving